Damms/azure-resume/README.md

 ### Step 4 - Point a custom DNS domain name to your Azure CDN endpoint

 Now I have a Azure CDN endpoint for the static website I will add a DNS CNAME record to point subdomains to the Azure CDN endpoint.
-For experience I moved my domain registry to use Azure DNS Zones and created the DNS records there, however this is optional you can use your current domain registrar if you prefer.
+For experience I moved my domain registry to Azure DNS Zones and created the DNS records there, however this is optional you can use your current domain registrar if you prefer.

 ![image](https://github.com/user-attachments/assets/e89852f3-9da8-417a-8f1a-a56012b72cce)

-With the CNAME record pointing to my CDN endpoint I can also add a custom domain to my CDN endpoint and enable HTTPS traffic
+With the CNAME record pointing to my CDN endpoint I can also add a custom domain to my CDN endpoint and enable HTTPS traffic.

 ![image](https://github.com/user-attachments/assets/9458e7c8-27da-45e8-9f7f-9de5cf162e4d)